marissawyl/Python_Project_Exercises/Exercise2_5_Projects/README.md

 The goal of this analysis is to explore the demand for Data Analyst roles in India in 2024.
 While data engineering positions show the highest demand, I chose to focus on Data Analyst roles for several reasons:
 1. **Learning focus**: This project is primarily about honing data analysis skills, including data cleaning, exploration, and visualization.
-2. **Actionable insights**: Understanding trends in data analyst positions can help beginners or career switchers navigate the job market.
+2. **Actionable insights**: Understanding trends in Data Analyst positions can help beginners or career switchers navigate the job market.
-3. **Portfolio relevance**: Focusing on data analyst roles allowed me to generate insights that are directly applicable to career planning and to create analysis that effectively showcases my skills in a portfolio-ready format.
+3. **Portfolio relevance**: Focusing on Data Analyst roles allowed me to generate insights that are directly applicable to career planning and to create analysis that effectively showcases my skills in a portfolio-ready format.

 By focusing on Data Analyst roles, I could concentrate on developing strong analytical and Python skills while still providing meaningful insights about the job market.